 Ben devotes another part of his practice to drafting non-compete and non-solicitation agreements for clients to protect their customers and competitive assets.
 He also advises clients on how to enforce these agreements as well as defend against claims from competitors related to unfair competition.

-Furthermore, Ben formulates employment policies for clients with operations across the country.
+Furthermore, Ben formulates handbooks and employment policies for clients with operations across the country.
 In particular, he assists employers in drafting paid sick leave policies to comply with varying and constantly evolving state and local laws.
 Additionally, Ben counsels on the implementation of drug testing policies and procedures, specifically with regard to laws regulating medical and recreational marijuana.

 Prior to attending law school, Ben was a staffer for the U.S. House of Representatives Committee on Transportation and Infrastructure in Washington, D.C.
 Within his practice, he monitors the latest legislative developments affecting employers on the federal, state, and local levels.